 Once you’ve gathered this information, you will have a much better idea of what resources are needed, and at what point local responders could get overwhelmed.
-This is important to know because it also likely represents the threshold between being seen as a nuisance by formal first responders and being seen as a blessing.
+For a community response network this information represents the threshold between being seen as a nuisance by formal first responders and being seen as a blessing.

 3. Recruit Responders and Resources to Fill Gaps

 Recruitment is essential.
-Three questions will help you determine who’s the best suited for any response efforts:
+Three questions will help a community response network determine who’s best suited for a range of response activities:

 1. Who are they?

 Background checks would be nice, and pre-established programs will have a greater ability to perform them, but for spontaneously formed response groups they’re likely well beyond available resources and the window of need.
 Nonetheless, some checks are in order and shouldn’t be overlooked: Personal references, professional licenses, and basic online searches will go a long ways in determining a relative level of trustworthiness.
 The main point is to avoid people who are looking to take advantage of the confusion, as well as people who say they can do more than they can.
 For example, a physician’s assistant is not a physician, just as an EMT-Basic is not a Paramedic.
 Some skills have a bit more gray area: Hobbyist/weekend electricians can help with a lot, for example, but they’re still not card-carrying members of the local electrician’s union.
 All are useful, and the worse the damage, the greater the needs will be, but each has a role to fill and no one should try to be someone they’re not.